 See also the chapter on Social Issues in Canada, for information on current Canadian government policy regarding controversial questions involving sex, gender, and individual rights.

 Accidents of various forms, including car accidents or on-the-job fatalities, are generally responsible for around five per cent of all Canadian deaths, with suicides representing around one per cent, though both are vastly more common causes of death for Canadians under 40.
+A growing number of elderly Canadians choose to end their lives with medically-assisted suicide following its legalization in 2016.

 Less than half of one per cent of Canadians suffer from HIV/AIDS, mostly homosexual men, and those who frequently use injection drugs — particularly men in prison.
 Aboriginal Canadians also have a much higher rate of infection compared to Canadians of other races.
 For reasons that aren’t entirely understood, Canada has the highest rate of Multiple Sclerosis (MS) on earth; the nerve disease affects about 290 out of every 100,000 people.